GregTheMadMonk/gnome-cmus-status/README.md

 - [ ] More keybindings (?)

 ## Installation
-Clone download the repository and run __make__ or [install from GNOME extensions](https://extensions.gnome.org/extension/1934/cmus-status/).
+Clone download the repository and run __make__ or just [install it from GNOME extensions](https://extensions.gnome.org/extension/1934/cmus-status/).
 Remember that you need to have cmus and cmus-remote installed.